dguo98/SeqMix/README.md

-# seqmix
+# Sequence-Level Mixed Sample Data Augmentation
-Sequence-Level Mixed Sample Data Augmentation
+Code will be released soon! (at the latest by some time in December)